1.1 The definitions and rules of interpretation in this clause apply in these terms and conditions (“Terms and Conditions”).

 (a) a modification of the Services or Software by anyone other than MUSO;

-and the Customer or Authorised User (as appropriate) shall defend, indemnify and hold harmless MUSO against claims, actions, proceedings, losses, damages, expenses and costs (including court costs and reasonable legal fees) arising out of or in connection with any such event.
+and the Customer or System User (as appropriate) shall defend, indemnify and hold harmless MUSO against claims, actions, proceedings, losses, damages, expenses and costs (including court costs and reasonable legal fees) arising out of or in connection with any such event.

-9.6 This clause 9 sets out the Customer’s and the Authorised User’s sole and exclusive rights and remedies, and MUSO’s (including MUSO’s employees’, agents’ and sub-contractors’) entire obligations and liability, for infringement of any patent, copyright, trade mark, database right or right of confidentiality.
+9.6 This clause 9 sets out the Customer’s and the System User’s sole and exclusive rights and remedies, and MUSO’s (including MUSO’s employees’, agents’ and sub-contractors’) entire obligations and liability, for infringement of any patent, copyright, trade mark, database right or right of confidentiality.

 10. Term, termination and suspicion